 Quilted white curtaining stitched with blanket edging and side tables in petrified wood in the White Room are a symbol a girl nonchalantly wearing her lover’s white shirt.

 The Saville Row Room

 Representing the alpha male, the room is manifested in the striped suiting of the sofa, a Classicon orbis chrome desk lamp and a library chair in Scottish tweed.

 The Military Man Room

-With Danish military clothing upholstery, the Military Man Room caters to masculinity that is represented through a woman’s caricature of men.
+With Danish military clothing upholstery, the Military Man Room caters to masculinity represented through a woman’s caricature of men.

-All rooms feature art from the Selfridges’ own collection of collaborations with provocative artists; such as Tracey Emin and Marc Quinn, and, from the archive; photographs that chart the extraordinary mix of visitors to the store such as the Dame Edna to John Lennon and Yoko Ono.
+All rooms feature art from Selfridges’ own collection of collaborations with provocative artists, such as Tracey Emin and Marc Quinn.
+From the archive, photographs that chart the extraordinary mix of visitors to the store such as Dame Edna to John Lennon and Yoko Ono.

 Waldo Works has without a doubt displayed an all-encompassing customer experience for the serious shopper by adding their designing genius to the Selfridges Personal Shopping proficiency.